nlovell/laravel_qna_platform/README.md

 Spent some time wrestling the mail spoofing service, only for it to end up being the work firewall ruining my day.
 I went on to protect the website under the `auth` middleware!
 Heck yeah!
 Next step involves setting permissions for different users, as the system currently only recognises `logged in` and `not logged in`.
-I also updated a couple blades to use the template generated previously in the project, and added the PHP.ini file I'm using here so I can get it running at home quicklier.
+I also updated a couple blades to use the template generated previously in the project, and added the PHP.ini file I'm using here (so I can get it running at home quicklier).

-#### 26:
+#### 26: Owning Things Is Fun

+We jumped in with updating a couple of models to establish user->submission relationships, then created migrations to complement them.
+After adding a line into the `store` methods of the controllers, we now have some functional user association.
+This new data is now handily displayed in the blades.
+Unfortunately that doesn't restrict access - yet.
+Update functionality coming Soon.

 #### 27: